Codecademy/docs/content/dart/concepts/queue/queue.md

   - 'paths/computer-science'
 ---

-A **Queue** is a type of collection that supports operations at both ends.
+A **queue** is a type of collection that supports operations at both ends.
 Data is added to one end and removed from the other, following a "first in, first out" (FIFO) principle.

 ## Syntax